 The first step in identifying an impending attack on business using phishing techniques is to determine what technique the hackers use.
 Is it a well-thought-out web attack?
 Is it an online attack?
 Or is it a social engineering attack using stolen personal information to get into your business?
 Knowing the precise techniques used by hackers makes it easier to target them.

 Most hackers would not spend time carrying out a phishing campaign against a business if they didn’t expect to get some sort of personal information back.
 For example, if they wanted to steal financial or employee information, they would go for phishing attacks on businesses with website addresses that are similar to popular financial sites, such as PayPal, Google Check Out or Bank of America.
-They might also try to get into businesses with email addresses that are very common for phishing purposes.
+(2): The business leader is responsible for the company.
 After getting a small amount of personal information from the customer (which could include their name and address), the hackers might send out spam, which will appear to come from that business.
 Sometimes, customers will respond to one of these emails, thinking they are doing the online equivalent of ordering goods online.

 What if I told you the hackers behind these phishing campaigns are watching every move you make?
 Well, since these hackers have access to computers that have access to the Internet, this is exactly what happens.
 They record your IP address, your website’s URL and even your screen resolution when you are browsing the web.
 And then, when they have this information, they send this information across the Web to someone who can actually gain access to your business’ database.
 This could allow them to drain your company’s funds or even con you into purchasing expensive online product which has actually been stolen.